Men held over Olivia Pratt-Korbel's murder bailed

 A spokeswoman for Merseyside Police said: "Both men have been released on bail and the 36-year-old man has been recalled to prison after breaching the terms of his licence."

-Police appealed for more information about a black Audi Q3 that was seen leaving Kingsheath Avenue, Dovecot, after Monday's shooting.
+Police appealed for more information about a black Audi Q3 that was seen leaving Kingsheath Avenue, Dovecot, after Monday's shooting and is believed to be the same car use to take intended target Joseph Nee, 35, to hospital.

-They said they wanted information about the car's movement in the days before Olivia's death.
+They said they wanted information about the car's movements in the days before Olivia's death.

+She was one of four people who were killed in a week in Merseyside amid a recent rise of gun and knife crimes.

+A number of people have been arrested after the deaths of Ashley Dale, Sam Rimmer and Karen Dempsey this August.